DON’T rely on your equipment and technology as a substitute for good technique.

 It’s your job to satisfy your audience sexually.

 DON’T be too static.

-Avoid experiencing brain-freeze.
+Avoid experiencing brain freeze.
 Have fun and try different ideas.

 DON’T be too restless.

-Constant zooming, panning or cutting between moving shots can give your viewers a headache.
+Constant zooming, panning, or cutting between moving shots can give your viewers a headache.
 An easy-to-view single shoot with minimum movement will allow the audience to focus better on the video and bust a great nut.

 DON’T shoot from a close angle.

 Be aware of every inch of space.
-Don’t let your face or head move out the frame.
+Don’t let your face or head move out of the frame.